 a.
 Program Objective.
-Statutory mandate to collect domestic waterborne shipper information and U.S. foreign & domestic vessel movements subject to the HMT.
+Comply with the statutory mandate to collect domestic waterborne shipper information and U.S. foreign & domestic vessel movements subject to the Harbor Maintenance Tax (HMT).

 b.
-Budget 5381645Development and Allocation Strategy.
+Budget Development and Allocation Strategy.
 The following data attributes and process should be used for this RI program.